 Database exposed via elastic search cluster without password protection.

-were found and analysed resulting in 102,560 leaked accounts
+were found and analysed resulting in 102,560 exposed accounts

 .
 The breaches found publicly and freely available included Qatar National Bank, Nerdweb, Lime VPN, The Northern Alberta Radio Club and Desh Hosting.
 Sign in to view the full